rich-murphey/gnu-graphics/README.md

 ## Authors

-Rich Murphey is the original author of Gnu Graphics.
-He wrote graph, plot2tek, plot2ps and tek2plot, the documentation, build, packaging and regression testing in 1990-1991 to produce graphics for his dissertation.
-He later assigned the copyright to the Free Software Foundation.
+Rich Murphey initially wrote the entire suite, including graph, plot2tek, plot2ps, tek2plot, plot2fig, the C language API, the documentation, build, packaging and regression testing in 1990-1991 produce the graphics for his dissertation.
+He assigned the copyright to the Free Software Foundation.

-Richard Stallman <Rms@ai.mit.edu> further directed development of the programs and editorial support for the documentation.
+Richard Stallman <Rms@ai.mit.edu> provided valuable feedback such as avoiding static limits on file size or dimensional attributes, and editorial support for the documentation.

+plot2ps was designed to interoperate with the Interviews vector graphics edtitor and its other graphics production tools.
-John Interrante generously provided the PostScript prologue and helpful comments on the program.
+Interviews author John Interrante provided the PostScript prologue and feedback.

 Arthur Smith (Lassp, Cornell University) <arthur@helios.tn.cornell.edu>
 has generously provided his code for the xplot utility.